 Next, we're going to look at the different types of speakers used in home theater surround sound setups.
 I'll explain each type of speaker, what scenarios they are typically used in, and

 Bookshelf speakers are the most common type of speaker out there.
 They are not very large, usually having a driver no bigger than 6 to 6.5 inches.
 It will most likely contain one larger driver and one tweeter.
-Bookshelf speakers are usually set on an entertainment center, but some can be mounted to the wall.
+Bookshelf speakers are usually set on an entertainment center, (we have the top 7 in our list), but some can be mounted to the wall.

 They are typically used as the front left, front right, surround left, and/or surround right speakers.
 Depending on the quality and brand, these speakers can produce an impressive amount of sound or be slightly disappointing.